 Mystic Beach is located at the east end of the Juan de Fuca Marine Trail on the southern tip of Vancouver Island.
-It is a fantastic tourist destination with so much to offer for nature lovers and adventure seekers.
+This somewhat challenging hiking trail has so much to offer for nature lovers and adventure seekers.

 Mystic Beach hike gives you a great sample of the Juan de Fuca Marine Trail.
 Stay for the day or the night, keep on trekking, and start building a lifetime of memories.